 With the biggest apartment complex in the country's biggest city signed on, Jetty is already proving more successful than its predecessors and is on track to keep growing.

 CORRECTION, JAN.
 12, 9:48 A.M.
 ET: A previous version of this story did not clearly explain Jetty’s Passport Deposit product.
 Renters pay a one-time fee to Jetty in lieu of posting a security deposit.
-In addition, the story did not clearly state that Dayrise Residential is a property manager based in Houston.
+In addition, the story did not clearly state that Dayrise Residential is a property manager based in Houston, and that Ivanhoe Cambridge owns a 50% stake in Stuy Town.
 The story has been updated.